huoww07/Segmentation-Report-for-Arvato-Financial-Services/README.md

 The code does not require specific installation.
 It runs in ipython notebook environment with Python version 3.
 Required libraries to run the code (installation via: pip install library_name) include: pandas, numpy, matplotlib, seaborn, sklearn.

 ## Project movivation
 This is a collaborative project between Udacity and Arvato Finacial Solutions to identify customers from a mailout campaign.
-The project serves as the Capstone project for Udacity Data Science nanodegree.
+The project serves as the Capstone project for Udacity nanodegree.
 There is also a Kaggle competition with the associated datasets.

 In this project, a mail-order company was interested in identifying segments of the general population to target with their product.
 Demographic information was provided for general population and a customer population.
 The unsupervised learning techniques were used to identify the population that mostly likely would respond to the campaign.
 Next, the mail-out customer data with order response was used to train an supervised model.
 The fine tuned model was used to make prediction on test dataset and submitted for Kaggle competition.